rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 $$ d(x, y) = \displaystyle\sqrt{ \sum_{i=1}^n (x_i - y_i)^2 } $$

 > [!WARNING]
 > Outlier detection may be severely influenced by the distance measure.
-For non-homogeneous data, other distance measures may such as the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) work better.
+For non-homogeneous data, other distance measures, such as the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance), may work better.
 It accounts for correlations and scale, measuring how far a point lies from the centroid relative to the data distribution.

 ---